Say ‘No’ to waste.

 News Stream Reduce

 On Saturday people all over the world will hit the beach – but not for the usual sun and surf.
 Instead of wearing wetsuits and carrying surfboards, they’ll be sporting gloves and rubbish bags because it’s International Coastal Cleanup Day.

 Students and staff at Queenstown’s Shotover Primary School have been doing their bit to help CrestClean personnel create a cleaner and tidier environment.
 CrestClean Central Otago Regional Manager Danny Mastroianni has been working closely with school property manager David White

 Six words in te reo Maori are helping to teach New Zealand kids good recycling habits.
 The words feature on a set of colourful bilingual stickers that are a key component of RecycleKiwi – a brand new initiative aimed at

 RecycleKiwi has landed in Invercargill with the first resource pack being presented to Invercargill’s St Theresa’s school.
 Principal Julian Ineson was delighted to receive the colourful box from CrestClean’s Invercargill Regional Manager Glenn Cockroft, and franchisee Kim Jin, who has

 Use these stickers to easily turn any rubbish bins into recycling and waste separation bins.

 These 5 colourful wall posters to display recycling information…great for highlighting your recycling station.

 All ages will love to colour this detailed beach scene illustration.
+You can also download a copy here and get creative!.
 Upload your art piece and we’ll put as many as we can up on our gallery.